SF-WDI-LABS/mongoose-books-app/README.md

   npm install express --save
   ```

+  Notice that a new folder called `node_modules` was created.
+Open it up and you'll see that there is an `express` folder. `node_modules` is where the dependencies in `package.json` are downloaded to.

 **Express Hello World!**

 1. Create a `server.js` file and add this basic hello world code: